BIOCALIBRATED: TOOLS AND TECHNIQUES FOR BIODESIGN PRACTICES SYMPOSIUM

 Projects and Exhibition Chairs

-Thora Arnardottir, Associate Lecturer In Interdisciplinary Studios MA Biodesign CSM
+Dr Thora Arnardottir, Associate Lecturer Interdisciplinary Studios MA Biodesign CSM

 Jon Flint, Lecturer in Design and Fabrication MA Biodesign CSM